 Service Orientation: Actively looking for ways to help people.

 - Prep Cook (Preparation Cook)

 - Hash Slinger

-In 2016, there was an estimated number of 185,900 jobs in the United States for Short Order Cook.
+In the United States, there were 185,900 jobs for Short Order Cook in 2016.
 There is little to no growth in job opportunities for Short Order Cook.
-There will be an estimated 24,700 positions for Short Order Cook per year.
+The BLS estimates 24,700 yearly job openings in this field.

 The states with the most job growth for Short Order Cook are Utah, Washington, and Arizona.
 Watch out if you plan on working in Ohio, Maine, or Kansas.
 These states have the worst job growth for this type of profession.